beam-community/jsonapi/README.md

   view: PostView
 ```

-This will add a `JSONAPI.Config` struct called `jsonapi_config` to your conn.assigns.
-If a user tries to
+This will add a `JSONAPI.Config` struct called `jsonapi_config` to your
-sort, filter, include, or sparse fieldset an invalid field it will raise a plug error that shows the
+`conn.assigns`.
+If a user tries to sort, filter, include, or requests an
+invalid fieldset it will raise a `Plug` error that shows the proper error
-proper error message.
+message.

-The config holds the values parsed into things that are easy to pass into an Ecto query, for example
+The config holds the values parsed into things that are easy to pass into an Ecto

-`sort=-name` will be parsed into `sort: [desc: :name]` which can be passed directly to the order_by in ecto.
+query, for example `sort=-name` will be parsed into `sort: [desc: :name]` which
+can be passed directly to the `order_by` in Ecto.

 This sort of behavior is consistent for includes.
-Sparse fieldsets happen in the view using Map.take but
-when Ecto gets more complex field selection support we will go further to only query the data we need.

-You will need to handle filtering yourself, the filter is just a map with key=value.
+The `JSONAPI.QueryParser` plug also supports [sparse fieldsets](https://jsonapi.org/format/#fetching-sparse-fieldsets).
+Please see its documentation for details.

 ## Camelized or Dasherized Fields